whosonfirst/go-whosonfirst-spelunker-opensearch/README.md

 Documentation is incompete at this time.
 For starters consult the (also incomplete) documentation in the [whosonfirst/go-whosonfirst-spelunker](https://github.com/whosonfirst/go-whosonfirst-spelunker) package.

-## Important

-This is work in progress and you should expect things to change, break or simply not work yet.

-_As of November, 2025 this package lags behind `whosonfirst/go-whosonfirst-spelunker-httpd` in some meaningful ways pending update to the `go-opensearch` packages which is always a bit of a chore._

 ## Examples

 Note: All the examples assume a "local" setup meaning there is local instance of OpenSearch running on port 9200.